 - Get Counseling

 It’s not only the addict that should undergo counseling.
-Remember that addiction is affecting you indirectly and both of you need to visit a counselor.
-The more you will be able to manage the situation at hand the better you will be able to help your loved one overcome their addiction.
+Remember that addiction is affecting you indirectly, and you should also consider counseling.
+The more you will be able to manage the situation personally, the better you will be able to help your loved one overcome their addiction.

 There are several ways of finding counselors.
 An Employee Assistance Program may be available in your company.
 Talk to someone you can trust and find available resources in your area.